Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Initial Investigation

-Investigators obtain the suspect's phone number or some clue, then subpoena the carrier for the IMSI or subscriber details.
+Investigators obtain the suspect's phone number or some identifier through traditional investigative methods.
+They then subpoena the carrier for the IMSI (International Mobile Subscriber Identity) or detailed subscriber information.
+This critical first step establishes the technical foundation needed for targeted surveillance and helps narrow the search parameters.

 Authorization